Rural Housing Service, USDA.

 (f) Amount of loan requested.

-(3) A written workout plan and other evidence Rural Development require that demonstrates the feasibility of the intermediary's program to meet the objectives of this demonstration program.
+(3) A written workout plan and other evidence Rural Development requires to demonstrate the feasibility of the intermediary's program to meet the objectives of this demonstration program.
 The plan must, at a minimum:

 (a) Document the intermediary's ability to administer this demonstration program in accordance with the provisions of this NOFA.
 In order to adequately demonstrate the ability to administer the program, the intermediary must provide a complete listing of all personnel responsible for administering this program along with a statement of their qualifications and experience.
 The personnel may be either members or employees of the intermediary's organization or contract personnel hired for this purpose.
 If the personnel are to be contracted for, the contract between the intermediary and the entity providing such service will be submitted for Rural Development review, and the terms of the contract and its duration must be sufficient to adequately service Rural Development loan through to its ultimate conclusion.
 If Rural Development determines the personnel lack the necessary expertise to administer the program, the loan request will be denied;